ioraspb3rry/ioraspb3rry/README.md

 <br>

-> "To live is to persue an endless torment of pain upon ones mind; but <br>
+> " To live is to persue an endless torment of pain upon ones mind; <br>
-> in endlessness, you are eternaly embraced by the limitless of death." <br>
+> but in endlessness, you are eternaly embraced by the limitless of death. " <br>
-> \- Raspb3rry

 <br>